intelligide/assimp-unity/docs/installation/index.md

      ...
    ```

+   {: .note }
-   {% include note.html content="You can see the available versions from [the registry](https://upm.frozenstorminteractive.com/-/web/detail/com.frozenstorminteractive.assimp) or [Github Releases](https://github.com/intelligide/assimp-unity/releases)." %}
+   You can see the available versions from [the registry](https://upm.frozenstorminteractive.com/-/web/detail/com.frozenstorminteractive.assimp) or [Github Releases](https://github.com/intelligide/assimp-unity/releases).

 1. Let Unity fetch the package